Africa-EU - international trade in goods statistics

 Primary goods dominate imports with Africa

 For imports from Africa, primary goods are the largest group (see Figure 4).
-However, between 2007 and 2017 there share decreased from 68 % to 62 % mainly due to the decreasing share of energy.
-In the same period, the share of manufactured goods rose from 30 % to 34 %.
-This was due to increasing imports of machinery and vehicles from 7 % to 13 %, while the drop in imports of other manufactured goods was smaller (from 20 % to 17 %).
+However, between 2010 and 2020 there share decreased from 77 % to 61 %, especially due to the decreasing share of energy, which is partly explained by falling oil and gas prices.
+In the same period, the share of manufactured goods rose from 22 % to 37 %.
+This was mainly due to increasing shares of machinery and vehicles from 7 % to 16 % and other manufactured goods from 13 % to 17 %.

 Northern Africa largest trade in goods partner

-The four largest exporters were also the largest importers of goods from Africa in 2017 (Figure 9).
-Spain (EUR 23.9 billion) led, followed by France (EUR 21.1 billion), Italy (EUR 18.5 billion) and Germany (EUR 17.3 billion).
-The highest shares of imports from Africa in total extra-EU imports were found in Spain (19 %), Portugal and France (both 13 %) and Italy (12 %).
+The largest exporters were also the largest importers of goods from Africa in 2020 (Table 2), although in a different order.
+Spain (EUR 19 billion) led, followed by France (EUR 18 billion), Germany, Italy (both EUR 15 billion), the Netherlands (EUR 13 billion) and Belgium (EUR 9 billion).
+The highest shares of imports from Africa in total extra-EU imports were found in Portugal (17.2 %), Spain (15.3 %) and France (10.3 %).

-In 2017, 23 EU Member States had a trade in goods surplus with Africa.
-The highest two were found in Germany (EUR 8.3 billion) and France (EUR 5.6 billion).
-The five countries that had trade in goods deficits with Africa were Greece (EUR 130 million), Slovenia (EUR 134 million), Italy (EUR 1.1 billion), the United Kingdom (EUR 4.9 billion) and Spain (EUR 6.3 billion).
+In 2020, 25 EU Member States had a trade in goods surplus with Africa.
+It was highest in Germany and France (both EUR 5 billion).
+Other countries whose trade surplus was higher than EUR 1 billion were the Netherlands, Belgium, Sweden, Poland, Czechia, Ireland and Romania.
+The two countries that had a trade in goods deficit with Africa were Slovenia (EUR 111 million) and Spain (EUR 3 billion).

 Source data for tables and graphs